isc-projects/kea/doc/guide/hooks-cb-cmds.rst

             }
        }
    }

-The returned value has one of the four scalar types: string, integer, real or boolean.
-Non scalar global configuration parameters, such as map or list, are not returned by this command.
+The returned value has one of the four scalar types: string, integer, real, or boolean.
+Non-scalar global configuration parameters, such as map or list, are not returned by this command.

-In case of the example above the string value is returned, e.g.:
+In the case of the example above, the string value is returned, e.g.:

 ::